-How the Funds use them: Each Fund may invest in privately placed securities, including those that are eligible for resale only among certain institutional buyers without registration, which are commonly known as "Rule 144A Securities."
-Restricted securities that are determined to be illiquid may not exceed a Fund's limit on investments in illiquid investments.
+How the Fund uses them: The Fund may invest in privately placed securities, including those that are eligible for resale only among certain institutional buyers without registration, which are commonly known as "Rule 144A Securities."
+Restricted securities that are determined to be illiquid may not exceed the Fund's limit on investments in illiquid investments.